zacwasielewski/twitter_bootstrap_formalwear/README.markdown

 ## Dependencies ##

 Rails and Twitter Bootstrap, of course.
-Also, a familiarity with Rails FormHelper syntax and usage will be helpful.
+A familiarity with Rails FormHelper usage and syntax will be helpful.

 ## Installation ##